-Dear Cork City visitors,
+Dear Cork City visitors, WELCOME!!!

 • Enjoy yourself.
 The pace is slower than Dublin and people are almost always willing to lend a moment to offer directions.

 • Don’t worry if you don’t understand everything locals are saying, I’ve got you covered with a comprehensive Cork Slang Dictionary.
 I compiled this myself over the years.

 • Dress in layers and ones that breath and can handle rain (my survival list).
 There is no predictable warmest time of the day and the weather changes rapidly.
 Pack an umbrella or rain jacket in your backpack/purse and be prepared for rain.
 Also, when you don’t know why the city smells like a brewery, it’s because it is downwind of one.